RazorPhaser/angular-tutorial/src/chapters/chapter05-template-forms.md

     ```

 1. If you go to [http://localhost:4200/signup](http://localhost:4200/signup) you should now to be able to signup and navigate between the signup and login pages.
-Once signed up,  you will be redirected to the home page and shown the todo items.
+Once signed up,  you will be redirected to the home page.

 <div class="exercise-end"></div>